-The boundaries of some SLAs have changed over the periods for which the data have been collected (periods varying from one year to four years).
+the boundaries of a number of SLAs in Tasmania have changed over the periods for which the data has been collected and coded (periods varying from one year to four years).
 In some cases this requires that two or more areas be combined to enable the data to be mapped and compared, or for the correlation analysis to be undertaken.
-The only boundary change in Sydney that required the grouping of data was the formation in 1992 of the new Shire of Warringah and the Municipality of Pittwater, which were formed out of the existing Shire of Warringah.
-In this case, to maintain comparability with Census data, data for deaths and hospital admissions have been analysed for the combined area of Warringah/Pittwater.
+For example, boundary changes to the Tasmanian SLAs of Brighton (M), Clarence (C) and Southern Midlands (M) in 1993 meant that, to maintain comparability with Census data, data for deaths and hospital admissions has been analysed for the combined area of Brighton/Clarence/Southern Midlands.
+This amalgamated area was also used in the correlation analysis.
+A list of the areas grouped and the name assigned to each is included in the beginning of the relevant chapter.